albertdiones/coding_10min_a_day/README.md

 103. press S to search use feature in day98
 104. press A to add new row, feature in day83
 105. press D to delete a row, do feature from day100
+106. (csv cli app) add row number to the display table
+107. change color of column names

 - create a partial match search function
 - case insensitive search